Rviewer-Challenges/rbnbRT74TEkpXOeVjjxy/README.md

 ## Testing

-As the purpose of this pet project is about UI I've done tests in the components of library-components and I plan to add screenshot testing with shot later on.
+As the purpose of this pet project is about UI I've done tests in the components of library-components and in feature-timeline.
+I plan to add screenshot testing with shot later on.